 Industry experts and cloud service providers are hopeful about the prospects of a new federal program that sets cloud computing security standards, but they also note some potential pitfalls.
+For one security expert, the program represents a lost chance to improve cybersecurity.

 The Obama Administration last month launched the Federal Risk and Authorization Management Program (FedRAMP), which sets a standard approach for assessing the security of cloud services and products against a baseline of controls.
 The goal is to cut the cost and time spent on redundant agency security assessments and cloud authorizations.